MaayanLab/clustergrammer-docs/docs/_build_html/_sources/matrix_format_io.txt

 	('Gene: TP53','Type: Not Interesting')	8.3	4.098	-12.2
 	('Gene: IRAK','Type: Not Interesting')	7.23	3.01	0.88

-This tuple-category format is easier to work with in Python and can be imported/exported into Pandas DataFrames and as tab-separated files.
+The tuple-category format is easier to work with in Python and can be imported/exported into Pandas DataFrames and as tab-separated files.
 Note that titles have been added to row/column names and categories as discussed above.
 See `tuple_cats.txt`_ for an example of this matrix format.

 Category Types: String and Value
 ================================